The Young Priest Initiative

 - Bright, energetic Episcopalians with a passion for ministry and a desire to be leaders in the Church.

 - Juniors and seniors in college and those up to six years out of college.

 - Self-starting, healthy and emotionally mature.

 - Skilled in teaching, writing and communicating.

-Before applying, we encourage you to have a conversation (or series of conversations) with the priest or campus minister most active in your life, whether that be the rector of the parish where you grew up, the priest at your adopted church while at school, or your college chaplain.
-This person will write a letter of recommendation on your behalf.
+Before applying, we encourage seekers to have a conversation (or series of conversations) with the priest or campus minister most active in their life, whether that be the rector of the parish where the seeker grew up, the priest at their adopted church while at school, or their college chaplain.
+This priest/minister will write a letter of recommendation on your behalf.
 A detailed description of what to write is included in the application as well as a separate document, below.

 - Click to download the application